Clemapfel/mousetrap/docs/04_widgets.md

 When a widget is added to a column or row not yet present in the grid, it is added automatically.
 Valid x- and y-indices are 0-based (`{0, 1, 2, ...}`), while width and height have to be a multiple of 1 (`{1, 2, ...}`).

 Note that it is our responsibility to make sure a widgets position and size do not overlap with that of another widget.
-If carelessly inserted, one widget may obscure another, though in some cases this behavior may also be intentional.
+If carelessly inserted, one widget may obscure another, though in some cases this behavior may also be desirable.

-`Grid::set_columns_homogenous` and `Grid::set_rows_homogenous` specify whether the `Grid` should allocate the exact same width for all columns or height for all rows, respectively.
+`Grid::set_columns_homogenous` and `Grid::set_rows_homogenous` specifies whether the `Grid` should allocate the exact same width for all columns, or height for all rows, respectively.

 Lastly, we can choose the spacing between each cell using `Grid::set_row_spacing` and `Grid::set_column_spacing`.

 `Grid` can be seen as a more flexible version of `GridView`.
-It also arranges arbitrary widgets in columns and rows, but, unlike with `GridView`, in `Grid` a widget can occupy more than one row / column.
+It also arranges arbitrary widgets in columns and rows, but, unlike with `GridView`, in `Grid` a widget can occupy more than one row / column, and we have to manually specify the position and size of each of its children.

 ---

 ## Stack

-\a{Stack} is a selectable widget that can only ever display exactly one child.
-We register a number of widgets with the `Stack`.
+\a{Stack} is a selectable widget that can only ever display exactly one child at a time, though we register any number of widgets first.
 All widget except the selected on will be hidden, while the selected widget will occupy the entire allocated space of the `Stack`:

 ```cpp
 auto stack = Stack();